serenity-js/serenity-js/book/overview/installation.md

 or [Mocha](mocha.md) you'll need the core `serenity-js` module, but also a couple of other dependencies.

-To get them, execute the below terminal command:
+To get them, execute the terminal command below:

 <pre><code class="lang-bash">$> npm install serenity-js serenity-cli typescript ts-node protractor@{{ book.package.peerDependencies.protractor }} @types/node --save-dev
 </code></pre>